 Because teaching and studying climate change (really, the climate crisis) can understandably provoke anxiety, I have found it indispensable to emphasize the climate justice movement(s) in my courses—for the sheer sense of empowerment, capacity, courage, and excitement it generates among students.

 For this reason, familiarity with the climate justice movement should be in all scholars’ and students’ toolkits.

 This NXTerra Climate Justice Movement topic page is designed to provide newcomers and experienced teachers, students, practitioners, and activists of all ages an opportunity to deepen their knowledge of this critical piece of our climate change predicament.

 You will find here teaching materials full of promising solutions, enticing alternatives, and hopeful responses to the unfolding climate crisis.

-Here, too, are syllabi on climate justice and climate justice movements, resources from films and videos to first-person accounts, role play exercises, books, articles, journalism, and blog posts, art and other creative activities, websites of analysis both of and from a variety of climate justice movement organizations themselves.
+Here, too, are syllabi on climate justice and climate justice movements, films and videos for classroom discussion, books, articles, journalism, and blog posts, art, and links to websites analyzing the climate justice movement and those of climate justice movement organizations themselves.

 And finally, leading scholarship on the climate justice movement and historical reference points, bibliographies, and theoretical concepts and perspectives for anyone seeking to add climate justice social movements to their teaching repertoire, whether as part of their existing courses or as full course offerings.